 Fields of Study: Methodology, Demography, Collective Memory, Life Course Research.
 PhD: University of North Carolina at Chapel Hill

 Tim Liao is Professor of Sociology, Statistics, and East Asian Languages & Cultures and Head, Department of Sociology.
 As a founding member, he serves on the executive committee of the Sequence Analysis Association.
 He was a 2017-2018 Center for Advanced Study in the Behavioral Sciences Fellow.
+He is an Associate Editor of Advances in Life Course Research and a Deputy Editor of Demography and serves on the editorial board of the American Sociological Review and The Sociological Quarterly.
 He is a former Deputy Editor of The Sociological Quarterly, (1992-2000), former Editor of Sage’s Quantitative Applications in the Social Sciences series (2004-2009), and former Editor of Sociological Methodology (2009-2015).
-He is a Deputy Editor of Demography.
 He served on the council of the ASA Methodology Section (1998-2001) and the council of the North America Chinese Sociological Association (2000-2002).
 He also served on the editorial board of Sociological Methods & Research and on the editorial board of Sociological Methodology.
 He was the Chair of the Methodology Section of the American Sociology Association from 2009 to 2011.

 Representative Research Papers